Creditwise-App/frontend_CreditWise/DEPLOYMENT.md

 1. **CORS Errors**: Make sure your backend allows requests from your frontend domain
 2. **Environment Variables**: Ensure all required environment variables are set in both platforms
 3. **MongoDB Connection**: Verify your MongoDB connection string and IP whitelist
-4. **API Routes**: Check that API routes are correctly configured in both Netlify and Vercel
+4. **API Routes**: Check that API routes are correctly configured

 ### Logs and Monitoring

+- Check Render service logs for backend API calls
 - Check Netlify function logs for frontend API calls
-- Check Vercel function logs for backend API calls
 - Monitor MongoDB Atlas for connection issues

 ## Updating Deployments